stockphrase/no-silo/content/courses/writing-3/wr3-syllabus.md

 ## Course Objectives

-This course continues our focus on inquiry, critical thinking, and argumentation.
+Writing 3 continues our focus on inquiry, critical thinking, and argumentation.
 The course additionally involves an introduction to academic research.
 Our libraries hold an impressive collection of traditional and electronic research tools as well as hundreds of thousands of books, journal articles, and assorted media.
 Navigating this ocean of information can be intimidating; however, excellent research